 \subsection{Atmospheric escape}

-During the evolutionary phase, i.e., after the dissipation of the gaseous disc, planets at small distances of their host star ($\sim\SI{0.1}{\au}$) receive intense XUV stellar irradiation, which will drive atmospheric escape.
-This effect is specially important for the low-mass planets, that can loose the whole of their gaseous envelope due to their low gravitational binding energy \citep[e.g.][]{2009AALammer,2012ApJLopez,2012MNRASOwenJackson,2014ApJJin,2018ApJJin}.
+During the evolutionary phase, that is after the dissipation of the gaseous disc, planets at small distances of their host star ($\sim\SI{0.1}{\au}$) receive intense XUV stellar irradiation, which will drive atmospheric escape.
+This effect is especially important for the low-mass planets, that can loose the whole of their gaseous envelope due to their low gravitational binding energy \citep[e.g.][]{2009AALammer,2012ApJLopez,2012MNRASOwenJackson,2014ApJJin,2018ApJJin}.

-The stripping of the whole envelope has a significant effect of the planets radius.
+The stripping of the whole envelope has a significant effect on the planets radius.
 Due to the low density of gas, the presence of an envelope will result a significant increase of the planets' sizes even if the envelope mass is only on a percent level of the total planet mass.
 Bare cores are thus clearly separated from object that retain a gaseous envelope, and a gap is observed in the distribution of planetary radii \citep{2013ApJOwenWu,2013ApJLopezFortney,2014ApJJin,2016ApJChenRogers,2018AJFultonPetigura}.

 The evaporation model is based on \citet{2014ApJJin}.
 It takes into account contributions from X-ray and extreme-ultraviolet (XUV) irradiation.
 At the early stages, the evaporation is typically X-ray driven.
 We describe this regime using the energy-limited rate from \citet{2012MNRASJackson} using the flux in the 1 to \SI{20}{\angstrom} range from \citet{2005ApJRibas} and assuming an efficiency factor $\epsilon=0.1$.